JAlcocerT/JAlcocerT/content/blog/ai_RAGS.md

 ### GEN AI Techniques

-Fundamentals of Neural Networks: Understand the architecture and training of deep neural networks.
+* Fundamentals of Neural Networks: Understand the architecture and training of deep neural networks.
-Generative Adversarial Networks (GANs): Basic understanding of how GANs work for generating synthetic data or other creative outputs.
+* Generative Adversarial Networks (GANs): Basic understanding of how GANs work for generating synthetic data or other creative outputs.
-Variational Autoencoders (VAEs): Another type of generative model.
+* Variational Autoencoders (VAEs): Another type of generative model.
-Transformer Networks: Deep dive into the architecture of Transformers, which are the foundation for many state-of-the-art NLP and generative models (e.g., BERT, GPT).
+* Transformer Networks: Deep dive into the architecture of Transformers, which are the foundation for many state-of-the-art NLP and generative models (e.g., BERT, GPT).
-Large Language Models (LLMs): Understand the capabilities and limitations of LLMs and how they can be applied to HR-related tasks.
+* Large Language Models (LLMs): Understand the capabilities and limitations of LLMs and how they can be applied to HR-related tasks.

+See how to run **LangGraph or MLFlow**

+{{< cards cols="1" >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/big-data-tools-for-data-analytics/#dsc-tools-for-da-projects" title="DSc Tools for DA Projects ↗ " >}}
+{{< /cards >}}